th2-net/th2-infra-demo-configuration/README.md

 These are the possible values for this property:

 - `off`  - No synchronization will be done
-- `deny` - No synchronization will be done and associated namespece will be removed from the kubernetes
+- `deny` - No synchronization will be done and associated namespace will be removed from the kubernetes
 - `sync` - Synchronizes repository changes with kubernetes
 - `rule` - Synchronizes repository changes with kubernetes.
 Also monitors resource changes in kubernetes and brings them back to repository state